paluh/purescript-clappr/README.md

   * `$ bower install`

-Here we are building example for plugins usage:
+Here we are building example for `plugins` usage:

-  * `$ pulp build -I examples/plugins/src --build-path examples/plugins/output`

-  * `$ webpack --config examples/plugins/webpack.config.js`

-  * `cd ./examples/plugins`
+  * ./bin/examples.sh

   * Now edit `./examples/plugins/index.html` and provide your video url (for example hls playlist url) there (optionally you can provide also your streamroot key)